Nedevski/py_kat_bulgaria/README.md

         print(f"Error Type: {err.error_type}\n")
         print(f"Error Message: {err.error_message}")

-        match err.error_type:
-            case KatErrorType.VALIDATION_EGN_INVALID:
+        if err.error_type in (
             # Regex validation for EGN failed.

-            case KatErrorType.VALIDATION_LICENSE_INVALID:
+            KatErrorType.VALIDATION_EGN_INVALID,

             # Regex validation for Driving License failed.

-            case KatErrorType.VALIDATION_USER_NOT_FOUND_ONLINE:
+            KatErrorType.VALIDATION_LICENSE_INVALID,

             # KAT API returned an error because the EGN/License combination was not found.

-            case KatErrorType.API_TIMEOUT:
+            KatErrorType.VALIDATION_USER_NOT_FOUND_ONLINE
+        ):
+            print("Invalid user input")

+        if err.error_type in (
             # KAT API is slow.
 Happens couple of times per day.
             # Retry or wait for some time to pass.

-            case KatErrorType.API_ERROR_READING_DATA:
+            KatErrorType.API_TIMEOUT,

             # KAT API has pooped its pants and is unable to do anything.
             # That happens sometimes, either retry or wait for a bit.

-            case KatErrorType.API_UNKNOWN_ERROR:
+            KatErrorType.API_ERROR_READING_DATA,

             # KAT API returned a non-200 status code.
 Should never happen.
             # If it happens - open an issue and attach the response of the body.

-            case KatErrorType.API_INVALID_SCHEMA:
+            KatErrorType.API_UNKNOWN_ERROR,

             # KAT API returned response with a new schema.
             # Indicates the API has been updated and I should update this package.
             # Open an issue if you encounter this.
+            KatErrorType.API_INVALID_SCHEMA,
+        ):
+            print("Unable to connect to KAT API")

 sample_code()